 Block size in HDFS

-In any file system read and write happens for a block which is the amount of data that can be read or written.
+In any file system read and write happens for a block which is the amount of data that can be read or written at a time.
 As Example block size for windows is 4 KB.
 Since HDFS in Hadoop framework is designed for storing large files so the block size in HDFS is also quite large, 128 MB by default in Hadoop 2.x versions, it was 64 MB in Hadoop 1.x versions.

 Here note that in HDFS whole block is not used if file is smaller than 128 MB.
 As example if file is 60 MB in size then only 60 MB will be used on the disk to store that file not the whole 128 MB disk block.
 In Windows even if a file is smaller then 4 KB it will take that much block size on the disk.
 You can check by seeing the file properties where you will have two attributes size and File size on disk.